aurtzy/linux-autosetup/README.md

 - ```"appname"``` should be the same name used for installing the app (e.g. ```sudo apt install github-desktop``` should use "github-desktop" for appname)
 If a custom install command is used, you can call your appname anything.
 This should not have spaces.
 - ```"install_command"``` replaces the default install command.
 If this parameter is not empty, the script will run this command (or commands - you can enter a one-liner with commands separated by semicolons) instead.
 You can even call other apps present the config by calling appname.install, which may be useful for apps that require certain dependencies.
+See [Manual Commands](#manual-commands) for more functions you can use.
 - ```"backup_type"``` has two valid options: ```"COPY"``` and ```"HARDLINK"```. ```"COPY"``` uses the traditional method of backing up by copying files, while ```"HARDLINK"``` hard-links files.
 *Note: Hard-linking saves space, but is only recommended if accompanied by additional backups to other sources (e.g. compressing backup folder to secondary drive) as problematic changes to the original files will also affect the backup files.*
 - Every parameter after these are interpreted as backup source paths.
 You can use ```$HOME``` to substitute for the user home directory; note that ```~/``` will not work.